Annie Smith Peck: Early life and education

 Peck was born on October 19, 1850, in Providence, Rhode Island.
 She was the youngest of five children born to Ann Power (Smith) Peck (1820–1896) and George Bacheler Peck (1807–1882).
 Her brothers, George Bacheler Peck (1843–1934), a doctor; William Thane Peck (1848–1939), principal of Providence Classical High School; and John Brownell Peck (1845–1923), an engineer, merchant, teacher, and farmer; instilled a sense of competitiveness in Peck at a young age.
 Her sister, Emily Smith Peck (1847–1847), died in infancy.

 Peck grew up in Providence, where she attended Dr. Stockbridge's School for Young Ladies and Providence High School.
 Peck graduated in 1872 from Rhode Island Normal School (present-day Rhode Island College), a preparatory school for teachers.
 Peck briefly taught Latin at Providence High School, but wanted to attend Brown University like her father and brothers had done; however, she was refused admission to the university on the basis of her gender.

 Instead of attending Brown University, Peck moved to Saginaw, Michigan, intending to live on her own and support herself.
 Peck found work as a preceptress and teacher of languages and mathematics at Saginaw High School, where she remained until 1874.
 While teaching in Saginaw, Peck decided to further her education by earning an undergraduate degree from a university.
-When she wrote home to tell her family about her plans, they thought it was "perfect folly" for her to want attend college and graduate at the age of twenty-seven.
+When she wrote home to tell her family about her plans, they thought it was "perfect folly" for her to want to attend college and graduate at the age of twenty-seven.
 In a letter to her father, Peck argued, "Why you should recommend for me a course so different from that which you pursue, or recommend to your boys is what I can see no reason for except the example of our great grandfathers and times are changing rapidly in that respect.
 I certainly cannot change.
 I have wanted it for years and simply hesitated on account of age but 27 does not seem as old now as it did.
 I should hope for 20 years of good work afterwards."
 After learning that she insisted on earning the same education as her brothers, Peck's father agreed to support her education.
 In 1874 Peck enrolled at the University of Michigan, which opened its doors to women in 1871.

 Peck earned an undergraduate degree with honors from the University of Michigan in 1878 with a major in Greek and classical languages and a master's degree in Greek from the university in 1881.
 She taught Latin and speech at Purdue University from 1881 to 1883.
 In 1884 Peck traveled to Europe, where she continued her education at Hannover, Germany, and at Athens, Greece.
 In 1885 Peck became the first woman to attend the American School of Classical Studies at Athens, where she studied archeology.